 SAN DIEGO ZOO

 But our very very favorite (besides the gorillas) was the zoo's POLAR BEAR!
 They had this big exhibit where you could play in the pretend ice with seals and weigh yourself to see your weight compared to polar bears at different ages.

-This polar bear was a lot more active than the one at seaworld.
-He jumped in and out of the water.
-Played with bags and balls and did quite a bit of swimming.
+On our final day at the zoo Gage helped Trevin squish some pennies, so he had something to bring home.
+They made one that had Gorillas on it and one that had a Tiger.
 I loved staying in Oceanside, I just hope the next time we come it will be a little warmer so we can actually get in the ocean without risking hypothermia.
 Maybe I'll just have to convince Gage to take us again in a few years!

 TREVIN: SWEET AND NAUGHTY